cross-seed/cross-seed/README.md

 ## Standalone installation

+You don't need to install this app, but if

+-   you plan on running `cross-seed` regularly
+-   you want to control when you receive updates
-You don't need to install this app, but if you really want to, or if your version of `npm` doesn't support `npx`, you can install it globally:
+-   your version of `npm` doesn't support `npx` you can install it globally:

 ```shell script
 npm install -g cross-seed